fnando/kitabu/README.md

     end
     @@@

-If can replace CodeRay by Pygments; just install the gem [pygments.rb](http://rubygems.org/gems/pygments.rb).
+You can replace CodeRay with Pygments; just install the gem [pygments.rb](http://rubygems.org/gems/pygments.rb).

 Don't indent the source block or will end up with unexpected results.